 “Yeah, go ahead,” said Aeryn absently as she tried to puzzle out the navigational charts.

 Taking a piece of wood about as big around as her thumb and the length of her forearm, Aeryn looked for a flat bit to use as the base.
 She had watched her brother Korrin start fires using a flat piece of wood, a round piece of wood, and his hands.
 Pulling a handful of loose fibers from the hem of her tattered trews, she set them aside and rubbed the stick between her hands.
-She couldn’t get the rod to stay in the divot carved in the flat piece until she found a rock with a small impression that she held over the top of the stick and leaned into her chest.
+She couldn’t get the rod to stay in the divot carved in the flat piece until she found a rock with a slight impression that she held over the top of the stick and leaned into her chest.
 A few tiny wisps of smoke appeared, but she was too exhausted to keep going.

 “I see what you’re doing,” said Natsu, “Let me try.”